Skip to content

 Job progress details

 If you select a particular job, you can see all the details.
-If a job fails, you can also read the log for understanding the problem and fixing it.
+If a job fails, you can also read the log to understand the problem and fix it.

 Job details